jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (4) Subsection (2) is subject to section 289(3) (on the court imposing the least restrictive outcome that is adequate in the circumstances).

 ### 317 When supervision with residence order ceases to have effect
-(1) Every order made under section 311(1) shall cease to have effect when the term of the order expires or the young person is sooner released from the custody of the chief executive pursuant to section 314.
+(1) Every order made under section 311(1) shall cease to have effect when the order's period elapses or the young person is sooner released from the custody of the chief executive pursuant to section 314.
+(1A) If the period of an order made under section 311(1) elapses on a day that is a non-release day, the expiry of the order must for all purposes be treated as occurring instead on the nearest preceding day that is not a non-release day.
+(1B) Non-release day, in subsection (1A), means a day that is— (a) Saturday, Sunday, Good Friday, Easter Monday, Anzac Day, Labour Day, the Sovereign's birthday, or Waitangi Day; or (b) a day in the period commencing with 25 December in a year and ending with 15 January in the following year; or (c) in respect of release from a particular place, the anniversary day of the region in which that place is situated.
 (2) Where an order made under section 311(1) expires or is cancelled pursuant to section 316, custody of the young person shall revert to the person having custody of the young person immediately before the order was made.

 ### 318 Search without warrant